As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Paris’ famous Shakespeare and Company bookshop resembles more a piece of art than a store.

-The interior is as askew as the outside and despite its small size, it actually takes a while to explore and capture this beautiful bookstore as a whole: two floors and an unbelievable amount of tiny rooms are filled with literature, poetry, biographies, and the comforting smell of old books.
+The interior is as askew as the outside, and despite its small size, it actually takes a while to explore this beautiful bookstore as a whole.

 The remaining beds, sofas, and the piano are relics from earlier days when grand writers spent time living and writing here.